irsbugs/monitor-modelling/README.md

 With Jupyter installation via PYPI in a virtual environment then pip loads Jupyter with the version of the notebook server: `6.0.1`, where `print(ipywidgets.version_info)` returns: `(7, 5, 1, 'final', 0)`

 Be aware that there are some differences in widget behaviour between versions.
-For example see the instantiation of the Slider widgets.
+Please refer to the changelog: https://ipywidgets.readthedocs.io/en/latest/changelog.html